hepplerj/cv/web-cv.md

 Michael Childers, Kent Blansett, and Jason A. Heppler, "Field Notes: Blogwest," *Western Historical Quarterly* (forthcoming).
 -->

+Jeanne Reames, Jason A. Heppler, and Cory Starman, "Becoming Macedonian: Name Mapping and Ethnic Identity.
+The Case of Hjphaistion." *Karanos.
+Bulletin of Ancient Macedonian Studies* (2020), 3, 11-37.

 Heidi Blackburn and Jason A. Heppler, "Who is Writing about Women in STEM in Higher Education?
 A Citation Analysis of Gendered Authorship," *Frontiers in Psychology* 10 (2020). <https://doi.org/10.3389/fpsyg.2019.02979>

 Heidi Blackburn and Jason A. Heppler, "Women in STEM in Higher Education: A Citation Analysis of the Current Literature," *Science & Technology Libraries* (2019). <https://doi.org/10.1080/0194262X.2019.1645080>